-- Huge platform for calculating tax both for employees and as part of business expenses
+- A huge platform for calculating tax both for employees and as part of business expenses

-- Payroll function is one of the best in the business and likely a good enough reason to use it even without the other features
+- The payroll function is one of the best and likely a good enough reason to use it even without the other features

-- Platform is highly configurable to only use features and tools that you need
+- The platform is highly configurable to only use features and tools that you need

-- Not ideal for smaller business as it can be a little complex to use
+- Not ideal for smaller businesses as it can be a little complex to use

-- Prices can quickly rise as you add features within the program
+- Prices can quickly rise as you add features to the program

 3. BerniePortal – Best HR Software for Small-Mid Businesses

 It comes as a platform that’s ideal for smaller to midsize businesses.
 Everything from the usability of the program to the looks is that of a much higher and more expensive product.
-Which leads nicely into the fact that you can get started for as little as $9 per employee.
+This leads nicely to the fact that you can get started for as little as $9 per employee.

 - Very easy to use and ideal for smaller businesses